Retail Strategy & Design Trends _

 HYPER PERSONALISED PHYGITAL RETAIL ENVIRONMENTS

-Unlikely to regress, localisation is a macrotrend that is here to stay and we look forward to seeing how brands and retailers can take the notion even further, evolving it to create truly personalised and meaningful retail experiences.
+Unlikely to digress, localisation is a macrotrend that is here to stay and we believe we become a staple in retail stregies moving forward.
+We look forward to seeing how brands and retailers can take the notion even further, evolving it to create truly personalised and meaningful retail experiences.
 This will likely be achieved by creating a phygital environment with the application of instore technology, such as IoT optimisation and virtual shopper profiles.

 A MARKETING FAVOURITE

-Pop-ups are a marketing favourite among brands for their uniquely effective ability to nurture and cement positive relationships with consumers via brand familiarity, and disrupt shopping missions by encouraging 360 engagement and interaction.
-Temporary by nature, pop-ups also emit a sense of exclusivity which speaks to our urge as humans to desire things that are not available to all.
+Pop-ups are a marketing favourite among brands and retailers for their uniquely effective ability to nurture and cement positive relationships with consumers via brand familiarity and disrupting consumers’ shopping missions by encouraging 360 engagement and interaction.
+Temporary by nature, pop-ups also emit a sense of exclusivity which speaks to our urge as humans to desire things that are not available to the masses.